 OPTIMAL RECORDING WITH ZENCASTR

 Optimally, we will record using your computer, my computer, and software called Zencastr.
 This does not require a software installation.
 My testing shows Google Chrome is able to detect the external microphone, which is what a earbuds with a built-in mic is.
-Firefox was NOT able to detect this.
 It is recommended that you install Google Chrome if not already on your system.

 I will send you a link for our unique session.
 Once we are both connected to this session, we will be able to chat back and forth and test that things are working.
 Once this is confirmed, we will start recording.